 Symptoms in children are often different:

-Patients with diabetes have higher death rates than people who do not have diabetes regardless of sex, age, or other factors.
-Heart disease and stroke are the leading causes of death in these patients.
+People with diabetes have higher death rates than people who do not have diabetes regardless of sex, age, or other factors.
+Heart disease and stroke are the leading causes of death in these people.
 All lifestyle and medical efforts should be made to reduce the risk for these conditions.

 People with type 2 diabetes are also at risk for nerve damage (neuropathy) and abnormalities in both small and large blood vessels (vascular injuries) that occur as part of the diabetic disease process.
 Such abnormalities produce complications over time in many organs and structures in the body.
 Although these complications tend to be more serious in type 1 diabetes, they still are of concern in type 2 diabetes.

 There is an association between high blood pressure (hypertension), unhealthy cholesterol levels, and diabetes.
 People with diabetes are more likely than non-diabetics to have heart problems, and to die from cardiovascular complications, including heart attack and stroke.

 Kidney disease (nephropathy) is a very serious complication of diabetes.
 With this condition, the tiny filters in the kidney (called glomeruli) become damaged and leak protein into the urine.
 Over time, this can lead to kidney failure.
 Urine tests showing microalbuminuria (small amounts of protein in the urine) are important markers for kidney damage.